pingcap/docs-cn/foreign-key.md

 <CustomContent platform="tidb">

 - [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) does not support foreign keys.
-- [DM](/dm/dm-overview.md) v6.6.0 disables the [`foreign_key_checks`](/system-variables.md#foreign_key_checks) of the downstream TiDB when replicating data to TiDB.
+- [DM](/dm/dm-overview.md) does not support foreign keys.
+DM v6.6.0 disables the [`foreign_key_checks`](/system-variables.md#foreign_key_checks) of the downstream TiDB when replicating data to TiDB.
 Therefore, the cascading operations caused by foreign keys are not replicated from the upstream to the downstream, which might cause data inconsistency.
-Because TiDB does not support foreign keys before v6.6.0, this behavior is consistent with the previous DM versions.
+This behavior is consistent with the previous DM versions.
 - [TiCDC](/ticdc/ticdc-overview.md) v6.6.0 is compatible with foreign keys.
 The previous versions of TiCDC might report an error when replicating tables with foreign keys.
 It is recommended to disable the `foreign_key_checks` of the downstream TiDB cluster when using a TiCDC version earlier than v6.6.0.
 - [BR](/br/backup-and-restore-overview.md) v6.6.0 is compatible with foreign keys.
 The previous versions of BR might report an error when restoring tables with foreign keys to a v6.6.0 or later cluster.
 It is recommended to disable the `foreign_key_checks` of the downstream TiDB cluster before restoring the cluster when using a BR earlier than v6.6.0.
 - When you use [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md), it is recommended to disable the `foreign_key_checks` of the downstream TiDB cluster before importing data.